Anisca-hub/AetherVision/README.md

 This project is optimized for high-performance computing.
 Because training Vision Transformers (ViT) on local hardware can be time-prohibitive, this workflow is designed to run seamlessly on Google Colab with a T4 GPU.

+Option A: Running on Google Colab (Recommended)

+This workflow is optimized for the T4 GPU to significantly reduce training times.

+Upload to Drive: Upload the entire AetherVision/ folder to your Google Drive.

+Open Notebook: Open AetherVision.ipynb in Google Colab.

+Configure Runtime: Navigate to Runtime > Change runtime type and select T4 GPU.

+Mount & Setup: In the notebook, run the following cells:

+from google.colab import drive drive.mount('/content/drive')

+%cd /content/drive/MyDrive/AetherVision/

+pip install -r requirements.txt -q

+Execute Pipeline:
+python main.py

+Option B: Running on Local Machine (More execution time)

+If you prefer local environment:

 1. Clone the Repository:

 git clone https://github.com/Anisca-hub/AetherVision.git